ivangreve/api-node-assessment/README.md

 ### Start API ✔
 1. Install external packages.
-- In the root folder, run the following commands.
+- In the root folder, run the following command.
 	-  `$ npm install`.

 2. Run server.
-- In the root folder, run the following commands.
+- In the root folder, run the following command.
 	- `$ npm start`
 3. ***PoliciesApi*** is ready!